By Rachel Metz

 Youth Unemployment: Between April and July 2020, thousands more young people received unemployment insurance as during the same period a year earlier.
 While during the pre-pandemic period an average of only 95 youth under age 22 and 288 youth ages 22-24 received unemployment insurance each month, during the early months of the pandemic 2,836 youth under ages 22 and 5,302 youth ages 22-24 received unemployment insurance.
-These numbers have been steadily decreasing since re-opening began in late June, but as of April 2021 are still more than four times higher than prior to the pandemic for older youth and roughly eight times higher for younger youth.
+These numbers have been steadily decreasing since re-opening began in late June, but as of June 2021 are still nearly four times higher than prior to the pandemic for older youth and roughly five times higher for younger youth.